jundalisay/superb/content/en/research/constitutions/br/title-06/chapter-01d.md

 autonomous government entities and by the foundations they institute and maintain;
 2.  twenty per cent of the proceeds from the collection of the tax that the Union may institute in the exercise of the powers conferred on it by article 154, I.

 Article 158.
 The following shall be assigned to the municipalities:
 1. the proceeds from the collection of the federal tax on income and earnings of any nature, levied at source on income paid on any account by them, by their autonomous government entities and by the foundations they institute and maintain;
-2.  fifty per cent of the proceeds from the collection of the federal tax on rural property, concerning real property located in the municipalities, or one hundred per cent of such proceeds in the case of the option referred to in article 153, paragraph 4, III;
+2. 50% of the proceeds from the collection of the federal tax on rural property, concerning real property located in the municipalities, or 100% of such proceeds in the case of the option referred to in article 153, paragraph 4, 3
-3.   fifty per cent of the proceeds from the collection of the state tax on the ownership of automotive vehicles licensed in the municipalities;
+3. 50% of the proceeds from the collection of the state tax on the ownership of automotive vehicles licensed in the municipalities
-4. twenty-five per cent of the proceeds from the collection of the state tax on transactions regarding the circulation of goods and on rendering of interstate and intermunicipal transportation services and services of communication.
+4. 25% of the proceeds from the collection of the state tax on transactions regarding the circulation of goods and on rendering of interstate and intermunicipal transportation services and services of communication.

 The revenue portions assigned to the municipalities, as mentioned in item IV, shall be credited in accordance with the following criteria:
-1. at least three-fourths, in proportion to the value added in the transactions regarding the circulation of goods and the rendering of services carried out in the territory of the municipalities;
+1. at least three-fourths, in proportion to the value added in the transactions regarding the circulation of goods and the rendering of services carried out in the territory of the municipalities
-118
 2.  up to one-quarter, in accordance with the provisions of a state law or, in the case of the territories, of a federal law.

 Article 159.
-The Union shall remit: (CA No. 42, 2003; CA No. 44, 2004; CA No.
+The Union shall remit:
-55, 2007)
 1. of the proceeds from the collection of the tax on income and earnings of any nature and of the tax on industrialized products, forty-eight per cent as follows:
 a) twenty-one and a half of one per cent to the Revenue Sharing Fund of the